-You can use ArcGIS Enterprise Amazon Machine Images (AMIs) to launch several different architectures on Amazon Web Services (AWS).
-Esri provides a tool, ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services, you can use to prepare and create deployments from the ArcGIS Enterprise AMIs.
-Esri also provides sample AWS CloudFormation templates you can use to launch most supported architectures.
+You can use an Esri ArcGIS Enterprise Amazon Machine Image (AMI) to launch several different architectures on Amazon Web Services (AWS).
+Esri provides the following deployment tools to help you prepare and create ArcGIS Enterprise deployments on AWS using Esri AMIs:

-You can also use the AMIs and the AWS Management Console to deploy ArcGIS on AWS.
+You can also use an Esri AMI and AWS Management Console to deploy ArcGIS on AWS.

 - A base ArcGIS Enterprise deployment

-- A base ArcGIS Enterprise deployment plus a federated ArcGIS GeoAnalytics Server, raster analysis server, and image hosting server
+- A base ArcGIS Enterprise deployment plus federated ArcGIS Server roles such as ArcGIS GIS Server, ArcGIS GeoEvent Server, ArcGIS GeoAnalytics Server, ArcGIS Image Server, a raster analysis server, and image hosting servers

 - Stand-alone ArcGIS Server sites (that can be federated with your ArcGIS Enterprise deployment if needed)

 AWS CloudFormation templates

 Esri provides sample AWS CloudFormation templates to deploy the architectures described in AWS CloudFormation and ArcGIS.